Understanding Autoencoders with Information Theoretic Concepts: Background and Related works

 \subsection{Previous approaches}

-Current works on understanding DNNs typically fall into two categories.
+Current works on understanding DNNs typically fall into three categories.
 The first category intends to explain the mechanism of DNNs by building a strong connection with the widely acknowledged concepts or theorems from other disciplines.
 The authors in \cite{mehta2014exact} showed that there is an exact one-to-one mapping between the variational renormalization group (RG) in theoretical physics and stacked restricted Boltzmann machines (RBM), which suggests that stacked RBM iteratively integrate out irrelevant features in the bottom layer while retaining the most relevant ones in the upper layer.
 This argument was later questioned by \cite{lin2017does}, in which the authors claimed an extraordinary link between DNNs and the nature of the universe.
 Therefore, the essence of DNNs seems to be buried in the laws of physics.
-On the other hand, the authors in \cite{tishby2015deep} proposed to formulate the learning of a DNN as a tradeoff between compression and prediction, i.e., the DNN learning problem can be formulated under the information bottleneck (IB) framework \cite{tishby2000information} that attempts to extract the minimal sufficient statistics of input data with respect to the target.
+On the other hand, the authors in \cite{tishby2015deep} proposed to formulate the learning of a DNN as a trade-off between compression and prediction, i.e., the DNN learning problem can be formulated under the information bottleneck (IB) framework \cite{tishby2000information} that attempts to extract the minimal sufficient statistics of input data with respect to the target.
 The authors in \cite{khadivi2016flow} investigated the flow of the discrete Shannon entropy across consecutive layers in a MLP and defined a new optimization problem for training a MLP based on the IB principle.
 Moreover, they demonstrated numerically that a MLP can successfully learn Boolean functions (AND, OR, XOR) while achieving the minimal representation of the data.
 A similar work is shown in \cite{huang2016flow}, where the training of MLP is formulated with the rate-distortion function.
-Another recent work demonstrated that SAEs have remarkable similarity with communication channels, thus holding the potential to lead to alternative communication system designs \cite{yu2017autoencoders}.
+As a parallel work, the authors in~\cite{burgess2018understanding} interpreted the emergence of disentangled representation in $\beta$-variational autoencoders ($\beta$-VAE)~\cite{higgins2016beta} from a rate-distortion perspective.
+Interestingly, some recent work demonstrated that SAEs have remarkable similarity with communication channels, thus holding the potential to lead to alternative communication system designs \cite{yu2017autoencoders,o2017introduction}.